kaustavha/jade-stylus-coffeescript-seed/README.md

-#jade-stylus-coffeescript-seed
+# jade-stylus-coffeescript-seed

 This is an ultra minimal seed for building static websites with JADE, stylus and coffeescript.
 GulpJS is used to build.
 The source files are in the src directory.
-The gulpfile only compiles the three src files with their current names, no directory walker or options for multiple sources is included currently.
+Any files in subdirectories inside  ./src of type jade/styl/coffee will get compiled and outputted to ./public, browsersync will then serve up ./public.
+To add images or vendor files(e.g jquery), you can directly add them inside ./public, or add a gulp task to copy from ./src as you see fit.

 ## Steps:
 From the command line, navigate to the main directory and run, prepend a sudo as you see fit.